+Table 1.
+List of all 70 words pronounced in the speakers’ local dialect.
+The expected approximate pronunciations are indicated for each location.
+The five words which have the same expected pronunciation in both locations are marked in bold face.

 Articulatory data preprocessing

 After collecting all articulatory data, the data for each speaker were manually segmented (acoustically) at the phone level.
 Tongue movement data which were not associated with a pronunciation of one of the words included in our study were discarded.
-The duration of each word’s pronunciation was time-normalized between 0 (start of the word) and 1 (end of the word) for each speaker.
+The duration of each word’s pronunciation was time-normalized between 0 (acoustic start of the word) and 1 (acoustic end of the word) for each speaker.
 As the tongue sensors were attached to the midline of the tongue, we only included the position in the inferior-superior direction (i.e. tongue height) and the anterior-posterior direction (i.e. posterior position of the tongue) in our analysis.
-To enable an appropriate comparison between speakers, the positional information was normalized in such a way that 0 in the inferior-superior direction indicated the lowest (i.e. most inferior) point of the three tongue sensors and 1 the highest point (i.e. most superior).
-Similarly, 0 in the anterior-posterior direction indicated the most anterior position of the three tongue sensors, while 1 in this direction indicated the most posterior position.
+To enable an appropriate comparison between speakers, we normalized the positions of each sensor separately per speaker.
+In order to abstract away from differences in where the sensors were placed on the tongue, we obtained the position relative to the non-speech resting position of each sensor.
+Consequently, negative values represented positions below or in front of the non-speech resting position of that sensor (in that direction), whereas positive values represented positions above and behind the non-speech resting position.
+Higher values thus indicated more superior and posterior positions with respect to the non-speech resting position, whereas lower values indicated the opposite.
+The non-speech resting position (i.e. the neutral position of the tongue) was recorded during a separate session of about 10 seconds in which the participants were asked to refrain from speaking or swallowing.
+As the amount of tongue movement may vary per speaker, we normalized the positions by dividing by the total range of movement in each direction.
+In this way, the difference between the most anterior (or inferior) position and the most posterior (or superior) position was always exactly 1 for each subject.
+The sign of the difference still indicated the position with respect to the non-speech resting position.
+For example, for one speaker the normalized positions could range between -0.4 and 0.6, while for another it could range from -0.8 to 0.2.

 Formant extraction